axians/microServiceBus.docs/nav/_operation/working-with-alerts.md

 2. After 10 minutes, check if the *Node* is still offline
 3. If the *Node* is still offline, update the status incident to *In Process*, otherwise close the incident.

-## Supported triggers ans error codes
+## Supported triggers and error codes

 | Error code        | Description |
  | -------------- |-------------|